knative/docs/docs/versioned/install/installing-contour.md

 ## Test application

-Install a web application workload and get some traffic flowing to the backend.
+Install a web application workload and activate traffic flowing to the backend.

 1. Use the following command to install httpbin: